ironsheep/P2-BLDC-Motor-Control/SERIAL-CONTROL.md

 cd ~/projects/platform-drive
 ```

-Place the files from the ./pythnSrc folder into this directory.
+Head back to the folder where you unpacked the `serial-control-archive-set.zip` file.
+Let's  unpack the `pythonSrc.zip` file found within.
+Now copy the files from the newly created ./pythnSrc folder into this new directory on your RPi.
 One if the files should be a `requirements.txt` file and the other should be the demo script `P2-BLDC-Motor-Control-Demo.py`.
 Finish up your system prep by ensuring the files needed for you drive script are installed with the following commands:

 ```shell
 cd ~/projects/platform-drive            # make sure we are where the new files arrived